 demonstrates excellent cost management and operational efficiency, especially when compared to 36.9%

 in Q1 FY25.
-This shows that expenses are growing at a slower rate than revenue, a hallmark of efficient operations.+63.2%
+This is a crucial sign that expenses are growing at a slower rate than revenue, a hallmark of efficient operations.+63.2%

 YoY to ₹62 Cr